 Introduction

-• An installation procedure simply copies the necessary files to the file system and updates registry entries (on Windows) and environment variables (which requires a restart on Windows).
-The installation procedure can handle either local or distributed DirX Identity systems.
+This step copies the required files to the file system and updates registry entries (on Windows) and environment variables (which requires a restart on Windows).
+The installation process supports both local and distributed DirX Identity systems.

-• A subsequent configuration procedure extends the schema of the directory server for DirX Identity, loads the DirX Identity domains with initial data and configures all other components of DirX Identity.
-The configuration procedure is tailored to configure either local or distributed DirX Identity systems.
-(See section "Schema and Content Handling" in chapter "Additional Topics" for details.)
+After installation, the configuration process extends the directory server schema for DirX Identity, loads initial data into DirX Identity domains, and configures all other components.
+The configuration procedure is tailored for local or distributed systems.

-Installation and configuration is clearly separated.
-Select all components that are necessary on a specific machine.
-Afterwards you can configure these components with the DirX Identity Configurator.
+Installation and configuration are clearly separated.
+First, select all components needed on a specific machine.
+Then, configure these components using the Configuration Wizard.

-The remainder of this chapter provides general information about the installation and configuration procedures.
-This chapter does not discuss installation in a distributed environment.
+This chapter provides general information about installation and configuration.
+It does not cover distributed environment installation.

 General Information

-This section provides information that applies to all DirX Identity installation procedures.
+This section applies to all DirX Identity installation procedures.

 Supported Use Cases